Times Are Troubling and You’re Thinking about Divorce

 In order to file a complaint about divorce in Georgia, you or your spouse must be a resident of Georgia for six consecutive months prior to the filing.

-If you are a Georgia resident and meet the requirement, your complaint will be filed in your County’s Superior Court.
-If you aren’t a Georgia resident or do not fill the residency requirement, but your spouse does, your complaint will be filed in the county where your spouse lives.
+If you are a Georgia resident and meet the requirement, your attorney will file a divorce complaint in your County’s Superior Court.
+If you aren’t a Georgia resident or do not fill the residency requirement, but your spouse does, your attorney can file a divorce complaint in the county where your spouse lives.

 Will Any Income I Earned and Saved Before I Married Be Split with My Spouse During the Divorce?

 If My Spouse Committed Adultery.
-Am I Still Obligated to Pay Alimony?
+Do I Still Have to Pay Alimony?

-Georgia Courts are not obligated to grant alimony in every case that comes before them.
-If it can be proven that the separation between the spouses was caused by adultery, then the guilty party will be barred from receiving alimony.
+Georgia Courts do not have to grant alimony in every case that comes before them.
+If it is proven that the cause of separation between the spouses is adultery, then the guilty party will be barred from a court’s order of alimony.

-What is Alimony and How is the Allowance Calculated?
+What is Alimony and What is the Allowance Calculation?

-Alimony is the amount of money to be paid from one spouse to the other spouse.
-If a judge or jury determines that alimony should be granted, then the amount must be determined.
+Alimony is the amount of money one spouse has to pay to the other spouse.
+If a judge or jury determines that one spouse needs to pay alimony, then a decision needs to be made on the amount.
 Unlike Child Support, there is no particular method to calculate the alimony (also called ‘spousal support’) amount.
 Courts rely on a number of factors to determine the amount such as:

 - The standard of living established during the marriage